Part O – Overheating Assessments

 Download our New Build & Conversion Services Guide

-We've created a user-friendly guide covering the various services you'll need at each stage of your project
+We’ve created a user-friendly guide covering the various services you’ll need at each stage of your project.

-TM59: Dynamic Thermal Modelling for New Residential Buildings
+TM59 Overheating Assessment for New Residential Buildings

-• The building’s orientation and its exposure to solar radiation throughout the year.
+• Building orientation and exposure to sunlight

-Find out more about CIBSE TM59 Assessments for Domestic Properties here.
+Find out more about CIBSE TM59 Assessments for Domestic Properties

 Circular Economy Statement

-TM52: Tackling Overheating in Existing Commercial Buildings
+TM52 Overheating Assessment for Existing Commercial Buildings

-Key Features of TM52 Assessments:
+Key features of TM52 assessments:

 Frequently Asked Questions